 Rather than going on a diet, which is another one of those nasty words, I’m incorporating smart eating choices back into my life.
 To help, I’ve joined My Fitness Pal, which helps you track what you’re eating and your exercise.
 It’s free, and I encourage you to join me on My Fitness Pal and add me as a friend.
 We can root for each other’s wins and support each other when we need it.
 I’ve already lost 9 pounds!

-As part of my journey, you’ll start seeing more articles about eating and staying healthy on The Jenny Evolution, too.
+As part of my journey, you’ll start seeing more articles about eating and staying healthy on Mommy Evolution, too.
 I hope you’ll join me as I evolve into my healthier self and share your own experiences along the way.